nestauk/asf_heat_pump_suitability/asf_heat_pump_suitability/pipeline/README.md

 # asf_heat_pump_suitability.pipeline

+## Enhance EPC dataset

+To generate the enhanced EPC dataset with additional feature columns (currently LSOA and MSOA) and save to S3 `asf-heat-pump-suitability`, run:
+`python asf_heat_pump_suitability/pipeline/run_script.py --epc_path [path/to/processed/EPC] --save_output [path/to/save/output/to]`

+Run the following line for more information on possible arguments:
+`python asf_heat_pump_suitability/pipeline/run_script.py -h`

 ## Get sample EPC datasets

 To take a sample subset of the EPC dataset to work with, run the following command in terminal after navigating to the